ccorcos/triple-database/ARCHITECTURE.md

 ## Triplestore

-There are 4 indexes: eav, ave, vea, vae.
+There are 3 indexes: eav, ave, vea. (queryable with the following prefixes: e, a, v, ea, ve, av => eav, vea, ave)

 A fact is an [e,a,v].
 Operation is ["add" | "remove", fact]